 In addition to promoting an activity programme as a whole, for example via a printed ‘what’s-on?’, we find event-by-event promotion extremely effective.
 We recommend doing this in three ways:

 Firstly, every single event should be promoted individually via an email sent out to everyone on your list who might be interested.
-Use the subject line to offer something irresistible to these recipients: ‘Photograph one of Britain’s rarest butterflies’; ‘Explore an ancient woodland through art’.
+Use the subject line to offer something irresistible to these recipients: ‘Photograph one of Britain’s rarest butterflies’; ‘Explore an ancient historical site through art’.
 We find sending the email two to three weeks in advance is long enough for small, low cost or free activities but you may need to give more lead-in for large events or pricier paid-for activities.

 Depending on how bookings go, you may want to send a follow-up email in the week leading up to the activity.
 We have found some organisers baulk at this, afraid of over-doing it and annoying people, but as long as the event is relevant to the recipient, you should not get any complaints.
 To make sure it is relevant, segment your list, using groups in Outlook or the tools in E-mail Marketing Software like MailChimp, according to what recipients are interested in or where they live.

 Thirdly, create a separate Facebook event for every activity and individually invite all Facebook friends who you think would be interested.
 Do this around the time you send out your targeted email (you don’t need to invite people on the email list!)
 Then keep people updated: post a status if the event is nearly fully booked – ‘Just a few places left!’ – or post a link to the event website page as a reminder if take-up is slow.
 Boosting posts is a good way to gain momentum in the early stages of a project.